storybookjs/react-native/addons/docs/angular/README.md

 ## DocsPage

-When you [install docs](#installation) you should get basic [DocsPage](../docs/docspage.md) documentation automagically for all your Angular stories, available in the `Docs` tab of the Storybook UI.
+When you [install docs](#installation) you should get basic [DocsPage](../docs/docspage.md) documentation automagically for all your stories, available in the `Docs` tab of the Storybook UI.

-Pops tables for your components requires a few more steps.
+Props tables for your components requires a few more steps.
 Docs for Angular relies on [Compodoc](https://compodoc.app/), the excellent API documentation tool.
 It supports `inputs`, `outputs`, `properties`, `methods`, `view/content child/children` as first class prop types.

 To get this, you'll first need to install Compodoc: